Xeplosion/cs1440-proj2/instructions/README.md

     *   The [Testing Scripts](../testing/README.md) are your friends!
 1.  **TOOL** Run through any new test cases that you devised.
 2.  **TOOL** Fill out **Phase 3** in the tool's Plan.md.
-    *   Describe the tests cases you ran.
+    *   Describe the test cases you ran.
     *   Make note of the commands that you ran and what happened in the program.
 3.  **TOOL** If you found bugs in this phase, explain what was wrong and how you fixed it.
 4.  **OVERALL** Track your time in Signature.md.